getify/Functional-Light-JS/ch5.md

 Refactoring an impure function to be pure is the preferred option.
 But if that's not possible, try encapsulating the side causes/effects, or creating a pure interface against them.

 No program can be entirely free of side effects.
 But prefer pure functions in as many places as that's practical.
-Collect impure functions side effects together as much as possible, so that it's easier to identify and audit the most likely culprits of bugs when they arise.
+Collect impure functions side effects together as much as possible, so that it's easier to identify and audit these most likely culprits of bugs when they arise.